 Storage and Stability

-MagZol LS Reagent should be stored at 2-8°C upon arrival.
-However, short-term storage (up to 24 weeks) at room temperature (15-25°C) does not affect their performance.
-The remaining kit components can be stored dry at room temperature (15-25°C) and are stable for at least 18 months under these conditions.
+Proteinase K should be stored at 2–8°C upon arrival.
+DNase I should be stored at -20°C. However, short-term storage (DNase I up to 1 weeks, Proteinase K up to 8 weeks) at room temperature (15–25°C) does not affect their performance.
+The remaining kit components can be stored at room temperature (15–25°C) and are stable for at least 18 months under these conditions.